-Samsung Delays Launch Of Folding Phone After Reviewers Found Broken Screens
+Samsung Delays Launch Of $2,000 Folding Phone After Reviewers Find Broken Screens

 With its folding 7.3-inch screen, Samsung's Galaxy Fold was touted as the biggest Galaxy phone yet.
 Priced at nearly $2,000, the folding smartphone was due to go on sale this Friday.
-But Samsung announced Monday that it's delaying the release after reviewers found problems with the phone's screen.
+But Samsung announced on Monday that it's delaying the release after reviewers found problems with the phone's screen.

 In a statement, Samsung acknowledged the device "needs further improvements that could ensure the best possible user experience.
 To fully evaluate this feedback and run further internal tests, we have decided to delay the release of the Galaxy Fold.
 We plan to announce the release date in the coming weeks."